 Soak up the view from Lindenhoff

-I stumbled upon this by accident but if you want a great view of Zurich for free then head to Lidenhoff.
-It is a small park which overlooks the city and gives great views over Zurich and Grossmünster.
+I stumbled upon this by accident and it was a wonderful surprise.
+If you want a great view of Zurich for free then head to Lidenhoff, the walk up is through many beautiful cobbled streets and eventually opens up to this view.
+It is a small park which overlooks the city and gives unspoiled views over Zurich and Grossmünster.
 The park is also a lovely place for lunch with lots of benches and drinking fountains.

 Grab a sausage from Sternen Grill